 Failure of a Board to address key evidence from a party, and failure to set out the evidence and calculation grounding the granting of a rent abatement are appealable errors of law justifying the matter being sent back to the Board for re-hearing.
 Reasons must be adequate to allow appellate review.

 "Final" Orders are distinguished from "interim Orders" [see Ch.13, s.13: "General Board Procedures: Motions and Interim Orders"].
 Interim Orders tend to relate to procedural matters while final Orders resolve the entire matter before the Board.
 The LTB may "make [both] interim decisions or orders" [R1.6].

 "Orders" are what the Board provides as a practical remedy in response to the resolution of the Application - if it believes that one is called for at all (a favourable Decision does not automatically entitles the applicant to a favourable Order).
-The topic of "Orders" relates closely to that of remedial Jurisdiction, which readers should review as well [see Ch.13, s.3(g): "General Board Procedures: Board Jurisdiction: Remedies"].
+The topic of "Orders" relates closely to that of remedial jurisdiction, which readers should review as well [see Ch.13, s.3(g): "General Board Procedures: Board Jurisdiction: Remedies"].

-As noted above, after an Application has been heard, the Board is legally required to issue a written Decision and Order [SPPA s.17(1)].
+After an Application has been heard, the Board is legally required to issue a written Decision and Order [SPPA s.17(1)].

 The Board also has broad authority to add conditions to its orders as it "considers fair in the circumstances."
-[Act s.204(1)], and to order such additional relief as orders for the payment of "legal costs" between the parties, fines against parties, post-judgment interest, instalment payments, deduction from rent, etc. These topics are discussed below.
+[Act s.204(1)], and to order such additional relief as orders for the payment of legal 'costs' between the parties, fines against parties, post-judgment interest, instalment payments, deduction from rent, etc. These topics are discussed below.

 .
 Conditions on Orders